bsl/send-sds/README.md

-Forked from [bsl/send-sds][1].

-libmidisds will one day be a cross-platform C library for interfacing your Linux system with devices supporting the MIDI Sample Dump Standard.
+libmidisds is a C library that uses alsa and libsndfile to interface your Linux system with devices supporting the MIDI Sample Dump Standard.
-Right now it is a just a command-line tool.
+Right now it is a just a command-line tool to get the basic functionality tested and working.
+Eventually I will package it as a shared library.
+This tool was born out of frustration with the lack of SDS send/receive support on Linux.
+Much of the code is taken directly from [bsl/send-sds][1].

+### Supported Devices
+* Elektron Machinedrum SPS-1 UW (OS 1.63)

 ### Dependencies
 * gcc